CharlieJT/Recipes/README.md

     - The main background of the website has been styled with a dark background with different ingredients.
 This is to contrast nicely with the white text on the navbar, the search bar & the main logo.

+### Developer and Business Purpose

+- Should be prepared for any double click, fast clicking or clicking different parts of the website.
+Every feature must react to it's intended purpose.

+- Must show clear & professional examples of HTML, CSS, JavaScript, jQuery & Python.

+- A great example project to put as part of a portfolio.